lucavallin/gnaro/README.md

 ## TODO

+- Reduce dependencies between modules and with the main executable
+- Consolidate naming
 - Ensure logging and comments are consistent, exhaustive and useful
-- Reduce dependencies between modules and with the main executable
-- Handle exits in the main executable